PayDock/mobile-sdk-doc/fraud/paypaldatacollectorutil.md

 ### 1. Overview

-This section provides a step-by-step guide on how to initialize and use the `PayPalDataCollectorUtil` util in your application.
+This section provides a step-by-step guide on how to initialise and use the `PayPalDataCollectorUtil` util in your application.

 The following sample code demonstrates the definition of the `PayPalDataCollectorUtil`: